The Lord of the Rings: The Return of the King (The Complete Recordings)

 Elfman

 Corpse Bride: (Danny Elfman) There must be some kind of mental condition that describes the specific derangement that director Tim Burton suffers that causes him to be so fascinated with graceful portrayals of death and stark realities.
-His stop motion animated film The Nightmare Before Christmas, considered an anomaly at the time, turned out to not only be a rare singularity in modern film, but also a mass cult favorite.
+His stop motion animated film The Nightmare Before Christmas, considered an anomaly and a failure by Disney at its debut, turned out to not only be a rare singularity in modern film, but also a mass cult favorite.
 Its catering to both the morbid symbols of the underworld and boundlessly hopeful worlds of different holidays combined with Danny Elfman's popular musical numbers to create, at the very least, a very memorable piece of entertainment.
 Despite the great following that The Nightmare Before Christmas has continued to build, it took Burton and Elfman a dozen years before resurrecting the same stop motion/musical formula.
-While it's by no means a sequel to the previous hit, the common treatment of macabre underworld elements, as well as its existence in various shades of gray, along with Elfman's similarly conceived musical ideas causes Corpse Bride to be largely an extension of the same concept.
-Traversing both the worlds of the living and dead, with multiple weddings of an old-English style, Burton's fantasy challenges viewers with a drab, colorless portrayal of the real world (as real as the stop motion and bizarre 3-D miniature sets can allow) in contrast to a significantly livelier, more colorful existence in the afterlife.
-The love triangle that exists between the three primary characters is accented by Burton's usual flair for stereotyped auxiliary characters, and these folks once again have a major role to play in the songs for Corpse Bride.
-Danny Elfman obviously flourishes in this environment, not only writing in perpetually somber tones, but also with the chorus and instrumentation of choice for a maximum emotional effect.
+There was considerable studio interest in having Burton create a straight sequel to the 1993 classic, but the director chose not to risk the legacy of the original.
+However, Corpse Bride could largely be considered an extension of the same concept.
+While it's by no means a sequel to the previous hit, the common treatment of macabre underworld elements in various shades of gray, along with Elfman's similarly conceived musical ideas, cause the 2005 movie to be as close to a follow-up as anyone will likely ever see.
+Traversing the worlds of the living and dead, with multiple weddings of an old-English style, Burton's fantasy challenges viewers with a drab, colorless portrayal of the real world (as real as the stop motion and bizarre 3-D miniature sets can allow) in contrast to a significantly livelier, more colorful existence in the afterlife.
+The love triangle that exists between the three primary characters (two women, one dead and one alive, both with an interest in marrying the same dweeby man) is accented by Burton's usual flair for stereotyped auxiliary characters, and these folks once again have a major role to play in the songs for Corpse Bride.
+Elfman obviously flourishes in this environment, not only writing in perpetually somber tones, but also with the chorus and instrumentation of choice for a maximum emotional effect.
+Written concurrently by Elfman were the scores for Burton's Corpse Bride and Charlie and the Chocolate Factory, but whereas the latter was a much more major production that saw its songs go through significant revisions over time, Corpse Bride was a project that Elfman deemed fun and comparatively easy.

 (View results for all titles)